 Architect: Johann Adam Breunig

-In the most resplendent example of the early Baroque places, we see the central axis covered in rich details describing the characteristics of the owner.
-At the top is Lord Venningen himself, on the left musical and scientific instruments and on the right hunting and military motifs.
+In the most resplendent example of the early Baroque places, the central axis is covered in rich details describing the owner’s characteristics.
+At the top is Lord Venningen himself.
+On the left are musical and scientific instruments, and on the right are hunting and military motifs.

 Palais Morass (Kurpfälzisches Museum)